defifuture/erc20-batched-meta-transactions/README.md

 ## Conclusion

-The gas usage tests shows that normal on-chain token transactions can often make more sense than using meta transactions.
+The gas usage tests show that normal on-chain token transactions can often make more sense than using meta transactions.

 Why would someone want to use meta transactions then?

-Meta transactions come useful for **gas-less** transactions, when a user doesn't have any ETH on their account.
+Meta transactions come useful for **gas-less** transactions when a user doesn't have any ETH on their account.

 In this case, the user might decide to use meta transactions even if it's a bit costlier - although considering that the alternative means buying ETH first and transferring it to an account, (ERC-3005) meta transactions can actually be cheaper in all cases.

 Compared to other meta transaction services, EIP-3005 is less gas demanding.
-But some of these services take advantage of the `permit()` function, which means they can offer relays of much broader amount of tokens than EIP-3005.
+But some of these services take advantage of the `permit()` function, which means they can offer relays of a much broader amount of tokens than EIP-3005.

 So in the end, it depends on the use case.
 In some use cases, one way of transferring tokens is more suitable, in other cases some other way.